-Maven repositories are physical directories which contain packaged JAR files along with extra meta data about these jar files.
-This meta data is in form of POM files which have jar file project information, including what other external dependencies this JAR file has.
-These other external dependencies are downloaded transitively into your project and become part of effective pom for the project.
+Maven repositories are physical directories that contain packaged JAR files along with extra metadata about these jar files.
+This metadata is in the form of POM files that have jar file project information, including what other external dependencies this JAR file has.
+These other external dependencies are downloaded transitively into your project and become part of the effective pom for the project.

-Maven local repository reside in the developer’s machine.
-Whenever you run maven goals which require these dependencies, maven will download the dependencies from remote servers and store them into developer’s machine.
+Maven local repository resides in the developer’s machine.
+Whenever you run Maven goals that require these dependencies, maven will download the dependencies from remote servers and store them on the developer’s machine.

-By default, Maven create the local repository inside user home directory i.e.
+By default, Maven creates the local repository inside the user’s home directory i.e.

 C:/Users/superdev/.m2 directory.
 You can change the location of the local repository in setting.xml file using

-Maven central repository is located at http://repo.maven.apache.org/maven2/.
-Whenever you run build job, maven first try to find dependency from local repository.
+Maven central repository is located at https://repo.maven.apache.org/maven2/.
+Whenever you run a build job, maven first tries to find dependency from the local repository.
 If it is not there, then, by default, maven will trigger the download from this central repository location.

-To override this default location, you can can make changes to your
+To override this default location, you can make changes to your

 settings.xml file to use one or more mirrors.

-Apart from central repository, you may have needed artifacts deployed on other remote locations.
-For example, in your corporate office there may be projects or modules specific to organization only.
-In this cases, organization can create remote repository and deploy these private artifacts.
-This remote repository will be accessible only inside organization.
+Apart from the central repository, you may have needed artifacts deployed in other remote locations.
+For example, in your corporate office, there may be projects or modules specific to the organization only.
+In this case, the organization can create a remote repository and deploy the private artifacts.
+This remote repository will be accessible only inside the organization.

-These maven remote repository work exactly same way as maven’s central repository.
-Whenever an artifact is needed from these repositories, it is first downloaded to developer’s local repository and then it is used.
+These Maven remote repository work exactly the same way as Maven’s central repository.
+Whenever an artifact is needed from these repositories, it is first downloaded to the developer’s local repository and then it is used.